 Choose when you'd like to run full and incremental backups.
 Typically, it is considered best practice to fully back up all virtual machines every month and incrementally back up changes on a daily basis.

 Compress full and incremental backups of VMware virtual machines to a quarter of their original size to significantly reduce the disk space needed for backups.
 This allows you administrators to retain a higher number of backups without having to invest more in data storage.

 Securely store your VMware backups with AES 128-bit encryption.

 Back up and restore vCenter/ESXi versions 5.0, 5.1, 5.5, 6.0, 6.5.

-In addition to VM backup and restoration, RecoveryManager Plus also backs up your Active Directory environment, making it a 2-in-1 backup and restoration solution.
+In addition to VM backup and restoration, RecoveryManager Plus also backs up your Active Directory and all Windows servers in your environment, making it a 3-in-1 backup and restoration solution.